 |(809) 571-0453||Ppal No 12 - Cabarete|

-The following tables offer a general sense of local rental rates.
-The low rates in the tables are typically only available from the least expensive agencies when plenty of cars are on hand.
+This next set of tables provide a good sense of the local rental market.
+The lowest rates are typically only available from the least expensive agencies during the slow season.
 The high end of the range is what you can anticipate during the peak season.

 |Rental Type||Low Rate||High Rate|